yext/search-headless/docs/search-headless.searchheadless.executeuniversalquery.md

 ## SearchHeadless.executeUniversalQuery() method

-Performs an Answers search across all verticals with relevant parts of the state used as input to the search.
+Performs a Search across all verticals with relevant parts of the state used as input to the search.
 Updates the state with the response data.

 <b>Signature:</b>